 "In the streets you can see a lot more people shopping," he said.
 "The shops are slowly getting busy again.
 Of course people check the prices and they don't buy just anything."

 The economic crisis created a burden for many families.
 The unemployment rate is at 27 percent.
 Many more homeless are seen in the city.
-Even in well-off quarterssoup kitchens
+Even in well-off quarters soup kitchens have popped up.

 Families become poor